cerebral/cerebral/docs/docs/docs/developer_guide/compute.md

 ### Replacing with computed
 Let us remove the **setStarsCount** action and refactor our signal to rather grab the repos first and then we update the state in one go.
 This just to show you different strategies.

-The first thing we need to do is refactor our *getRepo* action factories to no longer return paths, just values.
+Check out the refactoring of our *getRepo* action. the factory no longer return paths, just values.
 So either they return a result using the repo name as the key, or they will set an error.

 ```js
 ...